Dr Yung, Susan Sou Ying 翁秀英

-- Mechanisms of inflammation and fibrosis in renal disease and peritoneal dialysis
+Mechanisms leading to inflammation and fibrosis in chronic kidney disease and peritoneal dialysis